EinStack/glide/README.md

 ### API Docs

-Once deployed, Glide comes with OpenAPI documentation that is accessible via http://127.0.0.1:9099/v1/swagger/index.html
+Finally, Glide comes with OpenAPI documentation that is accessible via http://127.0.0.1:9099/v1/swagger/index.html

+That's it 🙌

+Use [our documentation](https://backlandlabs.mintlify.app/introduction) to further learn about Glide capabilities and configs.

 ---